rubocop/ruby-style-guide/README.md

   ```

 * <a name="crlf"></a>
-  Use Unix-style line endings. (\*BSD/Solaris/Linux/OS X users are covered by
+  Use Unix-style line endings. (\*BSD/Solaris/Linux/macOS users are covered by
   default, Windows users have to be extra careful.)
 <sup>[[link](#crlf)]</sup>